HynekPetrak/metasploit-framework/documentation/modules/auxiliary/gather/ldap_hashdump.md

 ### Description

-This module uses an LDAP connection to dump data from LDAP server using an annonymous or authenticated bind.
+This module uses an LDAP connection to dump data from LDAP server using an anonymous or authenticated bind.
 Searching for specific attributes it collects user credentials.

 ### Setup